Australian Greens: Adam Bandt's leadership (2020–2025)

-2022 election
+2022 election and 47th parliament

 All Greens members in federal parliament following the 2022 election.

 The Greens' strategy for the 2022 federal election involved targeting nine key seats, including the previously Labor-held seats of Macnamara, Griffith, Richmond, Wills, and Canberra, and four previously Liberal-held seats of Kooyong, Brisbane, Ryan and Higgins.
 Bandt claimed that polling suggested a hung parliament was a likely outcome and the Greens would work with Labor to "kick the Liberals out and make the next government go further and faster on climate action, and make billionaires and mining corporations pay their fair share."
 Antony Green suggested that a redistribution in Victoria by the Australian Electoral Commission would likely increase the Greens' odds of winning the seat of Macnamara.

 The party had its best ever result at the election, picking up three seats in inner Brisbane, Elizabeth Watson-Brown in the seat of Ryan, Stephen Bates in the seat of Brisbane, and Max Chandler-Mather in the seat of Griffith, to boost their representation in the House to four MPs, and won a Senate seat in every state to increase to 12 senators with new Senators Barbara Pocock, David Shoebridge and Penny Allman-Payne.
 This gave them the balance of power.
 Analysis of vote trends suggested the party succeeded in picking up former votes of both Labor and the Liberal Party.
 The party were unsuccessful in picking up the seat of Richmond with their high-profile candidate Mandy Nolan.

 On 6 February 2023, Victorian Greens senator Lidia Thorpe announced that she would resign from the Greens to become an independent senator, over disagreements concerning the proposed Indigenous Voice to Parliament.

 In mid-March 2024, the Greens announced they would introduce legislation seeking to break the dominance of the two supermarket giants Woolworths Group and Coles Group by forcing them to sell some of their operations.
 While the Albanese government did not support the bill, it found support from the centre-right National Party.

-2025 election
+2025 election and 48th parliament

 The Greens lost party leader Adam Bandt in the seat of Melbourne, Stephen Bates in the seat of Brisbane, and Max Chandler-Mather in the seat of Griffith in the 2025 federal election, with Labor taking all three seats in a landslide victory.
 When Bandt conceded on 8 May 2025 Tasmanian Greens senator Nick McKim as party whip became acting leader until the planned leadership meeting.

-Larissa Waters era 2025–present
+Larissa Waters' leadership (2025–present)

 Queensland Senator Larissa Waters was elected unopposed as party leader on 15 May 2025, with Mehreen Faruqi continuing as deputy leader.
 Sarah Hanson-Young was expected to run for the party leadership, however was elected as Manager of Greens Business.

 On 6 June 2025, Senator for Western Australia Dorinda Cox defected to Labor.